Hacking Chinese

 Skritter: Who is it for?

 4. As a teacher or content creator, you can use Skritter to help your students learn the vocabulary you teach.
-You can easily created vocabulary lists inside of the app, include your own videos and even make use of a classroom feature where you can monitor students’ progress!
-This review is aimed mostly at students, so if you’re interested in finding out more as a teacher or content creator, it’s probably best to contact the Skritter team directly.
+You can easily create vocabulary lists in the app, include your own or other people’s videos (from YouTube, for example), and even make use of a classroom feature where you can monitor students’ progress!
+This review is aimed mostly at students, so if you’re interested in finding out more as a teacher or content creator, it’s best to contact the Skritter team directly.

 Skritter: How do you get it?

 Please note that there is an old, unsupported version for iOS that is still floating around in the App Store.
 For the newest app that this review talks about, make sure you get the one called Skritter: Write Chinese.
-There’s only one app for Android, so no risk for confusion there!
+There’s only one app for Android, so no risk of confusion there!

 Skritter: How should you use it?

 3. Skritter review: Learn mode and study modeTake your time in learn mode – Spaced repetition is just what it says, repetition.
-It’s not very good for making sense of new things or deeply processing information so it sticks.
+It’s not particularly good for making sense of new things or processing information deeply so it sticks.
 When in learn mode, take your time to understand the character (drill down above), create a mnemonic and look up further information if necessary.
 While you can hammer away at characters until they stick, I’ve found this to be a poor method in the long run.

-There is of course more to character learning than this, but instead of making this article even longer than it already is, I will again refer to my own character learning guide:
+There is of course more to character learning than this, but instead of making this article even longer than it already is, I will again refer to my own character learning guide: My best advice on how to learn Chinese characters.

 Skritter: How do I use it?